-ON THIS PAGE: You will find information about how many people learn they have AML each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with AML each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-The five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with AML is approximately 25%.
 However, it is important to note that survival depends on several factors, including biologic features of the disease and, in particular, a patient’s age (see Subtypes for more information).
-Although AML is a serious disease, it is treatable and often curable with chemotherapy (see the Treatment Options section).
+Although AML is a serious disease, it is treatable and often curable with chemotherapy with or without a stem cell transplant (see the Treatment Options section).